 Normally segregation of supporters is not in force, so most away fans tend to head for the covered South Terrace.
 If segregation takes place, then the open West Terrace is allocated to away supporters plus part of the Main Stand.
 The facilities are fairly basic around the ground, but as you would expect the bridies, for which the town of Forfar is famous, are pretty good!

 Dave Mair informs me; 'The nearest pub to Station Park is the Plough Inn, on Market Street.
 This pub which has been previously listed in the CAMRA Good Beer Guide.
 It is only a five minute walk away from Station Park.'

-If you require hotel accommodation in Forfar, then first try a hotel booking service provided by Late Rooms.
+If you require hotel accommodation in Forfar then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
 Plus their booking system is straightforward and easy to use.
-Yes this site will earn a small commission if you book through them, but it will go to help with the running costs of keeping the Guide going.
-The Hotels listing also includes details of how far away the accommodation is located from Forfar Town Centre.
+Yes this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.

 The ground is located right on the outskirts of town.
 In fact the Main Stand, backs onto fields.
 From the A90 take the A926 towards Forfar.
 At the T Junction turn right into Brechin Road, then turn left into Market Street and then 2nd left into Carseview Road for the ground.
 There is only limited parking available at the ground, otherwise there is the nearby Muir Street car park or street parking.